Dust removal timescale in galaxies across cosmic time: GAMA sample evaluation

 \section{GAMA sample evaluation}

 To verify the robustness of our GAMA galaxy sample, we studied five subsamples of galaxies.
-Large uncertainties of the dust removal timescale, $\tau$, result from the "flat" decline of galaxies in the dust-to-stellar mass ratio vs.\ stellar age and/or a small number of galaxies in a redshift bin, preventing the determination of the physical values of $\tau$ uncertainties.
+Large uncertainties of the dust removal timescale, $\tau$, result from the `flat' decline of galaxies in the dust-to-stellar mass ratio versus\ stellar age, a small number of galaxies in a redshift bin, and/or a scatter of these galaxies, preventing the determination of the physical values of $\tau$ uncertainties.